Roland TR-909: Release

 In its review, Electronics & Music Maker found the 909 easier to use than the 808 and felt it offered the best analog drum sounds on the market.
 It concluded that it offered a good combination of analog and sampled sounds and that the addition of MIDI brought the 909 "as up to date as it needs to be".
 One Two Testing found the 909 "gloriously easy to use", but felt it was overpriced and "still sounds like a drum machine, instead of a machine playing drums ...
 It lacks the authenticity of real sounds for studio work."

 The 909 was a commercial failure, as users preferred the more realistic sampled sounds of competing products such as the LinnDrum.
 Roland ceased production after one year, having built 10,000 units.
-Roland changed elements of the 909 in later revisions, correcting problems and adjusting sounds.
-Some users modify their machines to match sounds from earlier revisions.

 Legacy

-Whereas the TR-808 was important in the development of hip hop, the TR-909, alongside the TB-303 synthesizer, influenced dance music such as techno, house and acid.
-According to Gordon Reid of Sound on Sound, "Like the TR-808 before it, nobody could have predicted the reverence in which the TR-909 would eventually come to be held."
+Whereas the 808 was important in the development of hip hop, the 909, alongside the TB-303 synthesizer, influenced dance music such as techno, house and acid.
+According to Gordon Reid of Sound on Sound, "Like the TR-808 before it, nobody could have predicted the reverence in which the 909 would eventually come to be held."
+September 9 is celebrated as "909 day".